 No hydraulic system is 100% efficient.
 This is because no individual hydraulic component is 100% efficient.
-There are two mechanical obstacles that must be overcome: friction and internal leakage.
-Both, which are unavoidable, take away from the overall efficiency of the components and, therefore, the entire system.
+There are mechanical obstacles to be overcome (friction) and internal leakage (which is unavoidable) both of which take away from the overall efficiency of the components and, therefore, the entire system.

-It has been calculated that hydraulic systems that utilize cylinders as their actuators, when new, are approximately 85% efficient, whereas hydraulic motor systems are approximately 80% efficient.
-This has two effects: One, pump input horsepower requirements will exceed output horsepower by a factor equal to the inefficiency.
-Two, the horsepower lost through inefficiency will be converted to heat.
+It has been calculated that hydraulic systems that utilize cylinders as their actuators, when new, are approximately 85% efficient whereas hydraulic motor systems are approximately 80% efficient.
+This has two effects.
+One: pump input horsepower requirements will exceed output horsepower by a factor equal to the inefficiency.
+Two: the horsepower lost through inefficiency will be converted to heat.

-Gear pumps, for example, when new, have a volumetric efficiency of approximately 94%.
-This means that for every 10 gallons of oil that is drawn in through the inlet port, 9.4 gallons will exit through the outlet.
-The remaining .6 gallons, more or less, will slip past the tips of the gear teeth.
-What happens when components leak internally-heat.
+Gear pumps for example, when new, have a volumetric efficiency of approximately 94%.
+This means that for every ten gallons of oil that is drawn in through the inlet port, 9.4 gallons will exit through the outlet.
+The remaining .6 gallon, more or less, will slip past the tips of the gear teeth.
+What happens when components leak internally?
+Heat!
 Inefficiency manifests itself as heat.
 The greater the system inefficiency, the higher the heat.
-As time passes, the components wear and become less efficient, hydraulic systems operate slower and generate more heat.
+Over time, as components wear and become less efficient, hydraulic systems operate slower and generate more heat.